 How so?
-Just couple the public services cloud market’s staggering growth – 26% annual growth to the tune of $233.4 billion – with the average company relying on hundreds of apps to keep up-and-running.
-According to Gartner, within the cloud market itself, SaaS represents the fastest-growing category and will capture at least $104 billion in revenue in 2020 and $120 billion or more in 2021.
+Just couple the staggering cloud growth – 218% growth from February 2019 to February 2021 – with the average company relying on hundreds of apps to keep up-and-running.
+According to Gartner, within the cloud market itself, SaaS represents the fastest-growing category and will capture at least $145 billion in spend in 2021 and $171 billion or more in 2022.

 However, this growth also signals the overwhelming need for effective SaaS Management.
 And by management, we’re talking about more than just taking inventory of your apps.

 As businesses become increasingly dependent on the cloud, a lack of proactive and flexible management creates huge implications on everything from budgets to employee productivity.
 Here’s why it’s time to manage SaaS.

-Why Now is So Significant for SaaS Management
+Why Now is So Significant to Manage Your SaaS

 The importance of SaaS Management is well documented.
 That said, let’s look at how the current economic and business landscape is ramping up the need for better oversight.